-We consider the same two lower bounds on performance considered in the previous sections.
-Merhav's bounding technique must be computed numerically in this case, as the upper bound introduced above and the other one is presented in an analytical form.
-Merhav's results were derived for Rayleigh fading which is generalized here to channels with a line-of-sight component and more degrees-of-freedom.
-Secondly we adapt the classical bound from Goblick [1] for a fading channel.
+We consider the same two lower bounds on performance considered in the previous part.
+Merhav's bounding technique must be computed numerically in this case, as the upper bound (26) is presented in an analytical form.
+Merhav's results are applied to Rayleigh fading which is generalized here to channels with a line-of-sight component and more degrees-of-freedom.
+We also adapt the classical bound from Goblick [1] to a fading channel.
 Both of these techniques assume that the channel is known to the receiver and the distortion is averaged over all realizations of the random channel coefficients.

-Merhav's bound (27) is
+Merhav's bound (31) becomes